stacodinghackwizard/learning-platform/README.md

 - Vue Router is used for client-side routing.
 - The project structure follows a component-based architecture.

+## Technical Specifications

+This project uses the following technologies and versions:

+- Vue.js: 3.2.13
+- Vite: 5.4.6
+- JSON Server: 0.17.3
+- Axios: 1.7.7
+- Vue Router: 4.4.5
+- Bootstrap: 4.6.0

+Please ensure you have compatible versions installed when setting up the project.

 ## Additional Features

 - Responsive design for mobile and desktop views.